smayancn/threat-hunter/colab.md

   - 'U' maps to 'URG' (marks data as urgent)
   - 'E' maps to 'ECE' (indicates ECN-Echo, related to network congestion)
   - 'C' maps to 'CWR' (indicates Congestion Window Reduced)
-- This dictionary is used on line 74 to convert flag codes to their full names

 ```python
 COLUMNS = ["#", "Time", "Source MAC", "Destination MAC", "Source IP", "Destination IP",